 There are different types of Web3 wallets.
 The most common is the software-based wallets.
 You can install it on a computer or smartphone.
 An excellent example of this type of wallet is MetaMask.

 Another type of wallet is the hardware type.
-For example, wallets such as Trezor or Ledger can be used as Web3 wallets when used with other tools, such as MetaMask or MyEtherWallet.
+For example, wallets such as Trezor or Ledger can be used as Web3 wallets with other tools, such as MetaMask or MyEtherWallet.
 It is the most secure option, as the wallet keys always remain in the hardware wallet, where they are challenging to access.